 3. Several published guest posts on authoritative blogs

 Finding guest post opportunities isn’t difficult, but you’ll need to know where to look, and once you find one, you’ll need to bring your A-game to the table if you want it to be accepted.
-In terms of finding a top-level blog in your niche, I recommend an amazing tool called AHREFS Positions Explorer.
+In terms of finding a top-level blog in your niche, I recommend an amazing tool called AHREFS.

-Not only does this tool allow you to see an analysis or your site or anyone else’s, but it also allows you to see your top 10 competitors.
+Not only does AHREFS allow you to see an analysis or your site or anyone else’s, but it also allows you to see your top 10 competitors.
 The exact people you want to submit a guest post to.

 When it comes time to create one, be sure to brush up on your SEO and content creation tactics for best results.
 I recommend reading Rand Fishkin’s post on content creation and SEO over at Kissmetrics.